-Pediatric Advanced Life Support (PALS) is a video-based, Instructor-led, advanced course, that focuses on a systematic approach to pediatric assessment, basic life support, PALS treatment algorithms, effective resuscitation and team dynamics
+Pediatric Advanced Life Support (PALS) Instructor-led, advanced course, that focuses on a systematic approach to pediatric assessment, basic life support, PALS treatment algorithms, effective resuscitation and team dynamics

 Our Pediatric advanced life support (PALS) program will teach you to recognize and treat cardiorespiratory arrest in children.
 Using a combination of videos and training from a Heart and Stroke Foundation instructor, you will learn a systematic approach to PALS.

 We use the latest resuscitation science to help you deliver enhanced patient care.
 To improve the learning experience, you will view simulations, 3D animations, and case studies.
 You will also need to use your problem-solving skills to resolve a number of pediatric emergency scenarios.
 Finally, you will participate in class discussions to demonstrate your understanding of the material.

 All healthcare providers in Canada who work with pediatric patients managing respiratory or cardiovascular emergencies, including cardiopulmonary arrest, should enroll.
 Some job positions in Canada even require PALS.
 We are able to tailor the program to meet your needs, which may involve adapting some material to incorporate local protocols.

 The prerequisites to enroll include a current BLS completion card and a pre-course self-assessment, which you will find on the student website (the link is listed in the provider manual).
 You should also be able to perform BLS skills to a high standard, identify various rhythms and rhythm disturbances on a monitor or paper tracing, and combine ECG rhythm recognition with pharmacology.